Salvia officianalis-Cooking Sage-Garden Sage-Edible Sage

 Roast Turkey With Sage Butter

 Roast turkey with sage stuffing is a popular holiday dish.
-This one makes delicious butter from the sage.
-I made it one year for Thanksgiving and am still resting on the laurels.
+This one makes delicious butter from sage.
+I made it one year for Thanksgiving and am still resting on my laurels.
 From Food Network, Tyler Florence.

 Use Sage To Make Delicious Cocktails

 The distinctively earthy taste and aroma we get from sage will make memorable cocktails.
 For drinks, use only fresh sage as you will make a simple syrup to flavor your drinks, and you will garnish them with fresh leaves.
 To make the syrup, cook together equal amounts of sugar and water and steep the leaves in it.
 Strain, cool, and use.

 Here are some cocktails you might like to try: